 Leading by example

 Leading by example is a critical tenet to live by if you’re trying to make any positive changes to the culture within your organization.
-Ultimately, culture dictates the direction of the entire company.
+Ultimately, culture dictates the direction of the entire company, and it’s important that top management under ISO 9001 leads this cultural shift.

 When it comes to adopting new strategies, you’ll need a good relationship with your employees to achieve your goals.
 Demonstrating your commitment to ISO 9001 by following the standard yourself is just one way you can lead by example.